farjami110/AlgebriacInputOutput/README.md

 - `boolean_algebra.thy`
 - `boolean_algebra_infinitary.thy`

 This approach leverages the Stone representation of Boolean algebra as an algebra of sets.
-Feedback from David on `subordination_algebra.thy` has been incorporated.

 ## Key Points for Implementation